 Unfortunately, there isn’t a way to preview your completed email signature in Office 365 before it is deployed to your users.
 Now you can review the HTML code you’ve created.
 However, the designed template won’t be completed with any user’s contact details until you add it to a Microsoft 365 Transport Rule.
 Only when you see the signature in Outlook will you know if any amends will be needed.

 With this in mind, the best way to carry out email signature updates in Office 365 is to apply them during IT downtime or out of working hours.
-That way, if there’s an issue with your Office 365 email signature, it is less likely to appear on important email communications.
+That way, an issue with your Office 365 email signature is less likely to appear in important email communications.

 6. Email signature updates CAN take up to two hours to take effect

 Microsoft has stated that changes to a Microsoft 365 Transport Rule may not always take effect immediately.
 If you create an Office 365 email signature that you want to test or have an update to deploy, you may need to wait up to two hours before the new signature template is ‘live’.

 Exclaimer trasforma le mail di tutti i giorni in una piattaforma preziosa che promuove le vendite e aiuta a costruire relazioni più forti.

 Inizia oggi stesso una prova gratuita di 14 giorni (non è richiesta alcuna carta di credito!) oppure prenota una demo con uno dei nostri product specialists per saperne di più.

 Per saperne di più